CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-Shows the history of a repository with the lost of all the commits made
+Shows the history of a repository with the log of all the commits made

 ## Question 13